justinticktock/role-based-help-notes/readme.txt

 If you select the options for extending functionality through other plugings the following are selectable for ease of installing..

-1. [Simple FootNotes](http://wordpress.org/plugins/simple-footnotes/) by [Andrew Nacin](http://profiles.wordpress.org/nacin/) to add a footnote shortcode [ref][/ref]
-2. [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin by [lpeharda](http://profiles.wordpress.org/lpeharda/) to add 'Help Notes' archives to your menus.
+1. [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin by [lpeharda](http://profiles.wordpress.org/lpeharda/) to add 'Help Notes' archives to your menus.
+2. [Simple FootNotes](http://wordpress.org/plugins/simple-footnotes/) by [Andrew Nacin](http://profiles.wordpress.org/nacin/) to add a footnote shortcode [ref][/ref].
+2. [Simple Page Ordering](http://wordpress.org/plugins/simple-page-ordering/) for easing re-ordering of Help Notes.

 == Installation ==